aagulled/Python-Code/README.md

-This Python script, order_items.py, is designed to generate a CSV file containing order item data.
-This CSV file can subsequently be loaded into a PostgreSQL database for further analysis or storage.
+These Python Python scripts generates CSV files containing structured data that can be used to practice working with PostgreSQL or MySQL databases.
+The generated data can be easily imported into your database tables and subsequently used for data analysis and manipulation with PySpark, Polars, and Pandas.